-Whether it’s an apartment home or single family home, many Americans are accustomed to roomy havens with walk-in closets and basements for storage.
-I’m busted for sure when I think of all the times I have remarked my kitchen is too small when it’s the size of some European apartments!
+Whether it’s an apartment home or a house, many Americans are accustomed to roomy havens with walk-in closets and basements for storage.
+I’m busted for sure when I consider how I truly believe my kitchen is too small (it is the size of some European apartments!).

-When we traveled to London last month and rented a million dollar flat there, it gave me pause.
-Living in a small space surely requires a fair measure of restraint.
+When we traveled to London and rented a not too big million dollar flat, it gave me pause.
+Living in a small space requires a fair measure of restraint.

-Back to this apartment on the small size in Stockholm.
-There is something about the hushed color scheme, spareness, and simplicity of this modern interior design in a historic space with beautiful bones that is worth revisiting so let’s get to it.
+Back to this little apartment in Stockholm.
+There is something about the hushed color scheme, spareness, and simplicity of the modern interior design in a historic space with beautiful bones that is worth revisiting so let’s get to it.

 Every little square inch matters when you’re designing a serene, neutral, spare, and modern studio apartment.
 I can’t stop staring at the design elements.

-This Swedish studio apartment is graced with modern lighting in black and gold tones which works so well with the light wood furniture and charming moldings and trims painted in hushed shades of warm grey.
-Rustic stools add a rugged, laid back layer of lovely and remind me how much I never tire of my own similar stools.
+This Swedish studio apartment is graced with modern lighting in black and gold tones which works smartly with light woods and charming trims painted in hushed shades of warm grey.

 Modern Scandi Chairs

-I can also imagine a fabulous Mongolian fur throw pillow here in the winter.
+I can also imagine a fabulous Mongolian fur throw pillow here in winter.

-Brass Sputnik lighting looks right at home, see THESE for inspiration.
+Gold-toned Sputnik lighting looks downright acrobatic and happy in this home, and see THESE for more ideas.

 The Color of Calm in a Small Serene Apartment